Everest Cost Breakdown 2026

 Supplemental Oxygen Costs

 Approximately 98% of Everest summiters use supplemental oxygen.
-It is one of the most significant variable costs — and one where cutting corners directly correlates with increased fatality risk.
+Generally it is one of the most significant variable costs — and one where cutting corners directly correlates with increased fatality risk.
+Specifically, the queue dynamics on summit day (90-120 minute waits at the Hillary Step are now routine per our Everest Crowding analysis) mean adequate oxygen reserves are essential not just for the summit but for the slower descent.

 | Item | Cost | Notes |